deanjcarey/deanjcarey-UoEO-eportfolio/Deciphering_Big_Data_Units_6-12.md

 ## Unit 7 - Constructing Normalised Tables and Database Build

+This unit taught me how to turn a flat file into a reliable relational model by demonstrating 1NF, 2NF and 3NF and by building a working database from the normalised tables.
+The normalisation work clarified functional dependencies and let me split the dataset into Students, Courses and Enrolments so each non-key attribute sits with the entity it depends on.

+I implemented the 3NF schema and loaded the normalised datasets (exported to CSV for SQL import) into a relational database - this sets out the next layer of work: recording the DBMS name and version, hardware specs, data volumes and key DBMS parameters and writing a small set of test queries with EXPLAIN plans to profile joins and indices.
+Taipalus (2024) warns that “performance is usually tested in a way that does not reflect real-world use cases”.
+Taipalus also notes that many published tests “lack sufficient detail for reproducibility” which reinforces the need to document the environment and test steps before making optimisation decisions.
+My next actions are to capture the environment details, create and run the test queries, capture EXPLAIN output and only add indexes or denormalise if the tests show they help.

+### References

+Taipalus, T. (2024) ‘Database management system performance comparisons: A systematic literature review’, Journal of Systems & Software, 208, p.
+111872. doi:10.1016/j.jss.2023.111872.
+(Accessed: 19/09/2025)

 - [Normalisation task summary of steps](/pdf/Normalisation_Task.pdf)
 - [Normalisation data](/pdf/Student_Data_Normalisation_Task_v1.xlsx)
 - [Data Build Activity](/images/data_build_activity.PNG)